hotosm/oam-qgis-plugin/README.md

 ## oam-qgis-plugin

-QGIS plugin to access and upload data to OpenAerialMap
+QGIS plugin to upload data to and access data from OpenAerialMap.
+The upload module and settings handling work, but the browser/catalog tab is still a non-functional module.

+Contact sysadmin@hotosm.org to request an access key if you want to upload to the HOT OIN upload bucket.

 ## Install

-An experimental package containing all the needed dependencies is available at http://acaia.ca/~tassia/OpenAerialMap-0.1alpha1.tar.gz
+A package containing all the needed dependencies is available at the [QGIS repository](https://plugins.qgis.org/plugins/OpenAerialMap/).

-After performing the following steps you should see OAM icons in QGIS action bar:
+It can be installed through the QGIS menu "Plugins" -> "Manage and Install Plugins".
+Make sure that the option "Show also experimental plugins" is checked, at the Settings tab, otherwise the OAM plugin will not be shown among the available ones.

+Alternatively, the plugin can be downloaded directly from the [repository](https://plugins.qgis.org/plugins/OpenAerialMap/version/0.1-alpha.2/download/), followed by:

-* Unpack the file OpenAerialMap-0.1-alpha.1.tar.gz
+* Unpacking the file OpenAerialMap-0.1-alpha.1.tar.gz
-* Place the resulting directory in QGIS plugins directory
+* Placing the resulting directory in QGIS plugins directory
-* Activate the plugin through QGIS menu (Plugins -> Manage and Install Plugins)
+* Activating the plugin through QGIS menu ("Plugins" -> "Manage and Install Plugins")

+After activation of the plugin one should see the OAM icons at the QGIS action bar:

 ## Build

-Build, tests and feedbacks are super appreciated, specially in this early development phase.
+Builds, tests and feedbacks are very much appreciated by the development team.
 The plugin depends on the following python libraries that are not installed by default with QGIS:

 * [Boto](https://pypi.python.org/pypi/boto) - Amazon Web Services Library
 * [FileChunkIO](https://pypi.python.org/pypi/filechunkio/) - represents a chunk of an OS-level file containing bytes data